 Created 3 million times larger than the real size of a diesel soot particle, the artwork Inhale stands 3m tall.
-Commissioned by UWE Bristol’s Our City Our Health, a creative consultation project, the sculpture will become a point of discussion, opening up conversations about a whole range of issues.
+Commissioned in 2018 by UWE Bristol’s Our City Our Health the sculpture fed into citywide discussions around air quality.
+It was presented multiple times before become part of the permanent collection of WeTheCurious museum.

 According to the World Health Organisation, air pollution contributes to 6.5 million deaths globally and more than 80% of people living in urban areas are exposed to air quality levels that exceed WHO guidelines.
 A significant contributor to air pollution in the UK is the diesel engine.

 Luke said “The artwork was in part inspired by the recent VW Diesel scandal and a friend, who’s young child suffers from asthma”.

 The four main pollutant emissions from diesel engines are carbon monoxide-CO, hydrocarbons-HC, particulate matter-PM and nitrogen oxides-NOx.
 Diesel soot particles, emitted from vehicles, are composed primarily of black carbon but also contain other substances, such as metal from brake pads and silicate from the roads.